Harsha07102002/Book-Store/README.md

 ## Running the Application

-To run both the frontend and backend concurrently, navigate to the root directory and use the following command:
+To run both the frontend and backend concurrently, navigate to the both the folders in seperate terminals and run this command.
 ```bash
 npm run dev
 ```